 Brunelleschi’s Dome

-The Opera del Duomo held a competition in 1418, won by Filippo Brunelleschi.
-Work on the dome began two years later—though many thought it was impossible, the Medici family backed the project and Brunelleschi completed it in 1434.
+The Opera del Duomo held a competition in 1418, which was won by Filippo Brunelleschi.
+Work on the dome didn’t begin for another two years and many people thought it was impossible, but the Medici family insisted and Brunelleschi completed it in 1434.

 The Baptistery